ThR-202IV/food-delivery-w-db-FE/README.md

 ## Project Overview: Food Kraft., a Food Ordering System

-This repository serves as the core engine for Food Kraft., a modern Fashion E-commerce ecosystem.
+This repository serves as the core engine for Food Kraft., a Food Delivery & Management System.
 To ensure a clean separation of concerns, the project is divided into three specialized modules:

 - **Client Side** **-** A dynamic React.js interface styled with Tailwind CSS, featuring category-based menu filtering and an interactive shopping cart with real-time price calculations, and a secure checkout flow integrated with Stripe.